Are you working hard to recruit top talent to your startup, only to face high turnover rates?

 But allow them some time alone to deal with the new challenge.
 This will enable them to strike a balance between freedom and responsibility.

-End of day 9: You taught your employee to fish, now they will live forever.
+End of day 9: You taught your employees to fish, now they will live forever.
 You’ve reduced the new hire orientation period from 90 days to 9.
 But even more important — you’ve planted the seeds for an engaged employee.
 This minimizes the risk of your new top talent leaving in less than six months and costing you thousands of dollars on a new hire.

 You put in tons of time and money in recruiting the best talent.
 You go to great efforts to make sure they’re a good culture fit.